ShedHelp

 Ex-smokers and non-smokers alike will understand the necessity of getting rid of smoke smells and odors.
-Whether the smell is in your home or in your car, it’s one of the worst odors imaginable.
-Cigarette smoke isn’t a quaint smell like a wood furnace or a fireplace; it gets into everything: your carpets, your walls, your sheets, your clothes, your jackets, even in your hand bags.
-I think we’ve all known or have heard about that one aunt who smokes like a chimney and no one wants to visit her because her house smells like death—and now, thanks to her habit, she’s dead and it’s up to you to deodorize her house before your family puts it on the market.
-Or perhaps it’s up to you to get the smoke odor out of the ’89 Buick Century she managed to drive only on church days–or when she ran out of smokes.
-Well, hopefully the suggestions below will help you remove the smell of cigarette smoke.
+Whether the smell is in your shed or garage, it’s one of the worst odors imaginable.
+Cigarette smoke isn’t a quaint smell like a wood furnace or a fireplace; it gets into everything: your carpets, your walls, your vehicles, your clothes, your jackets, everything.
+I think we’ve all known or have heard about that one uncle who smokes like a chimney and no one wants to hang out with him because everything around him smells like death.
+The smoke smell is pervasive.

-Smoke Smells in Cars
+Smoke Smells in Garages and Sheds

 Best Ways to Remove Smoke Smell